smartcontractcodes/starknetbook/README.md

 - Clone the main repository: `git clone https://github.com/starknet-edu/starknetbook && cd starknetbook`.
 - Create and work on a branch in your fork.
 If you're unfamiliar, use this [guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for assistance.
-- Once done, submit a PR to merge your edits.
+- Upon completion, submit a PR to merge your edits.
 Ensure you tag a reviewer for feedback (`l-henri` or `@omarespejel`).

 4. **Formatting**

-- Run `npm i`
+- Execute npm install to set up the necessary tools.
-- Then after completing your documentation run `npm run format`
+- After completing your documentation, run npm run format to standardize the formatting.

 ### Understanding the Book's Structure